HidKim/IM-Kernel/README.md

 # Python Code for Survival Permanental Process
-This library provides survival permanental process (SurvPP) implemented in Tensorflow.
-SurvPP provides a scalable Bayesian framework for survival analysis with time-varying covariates.
-For details, see our NeurIPS2023 paper [1].
+This library provides non-negativity-constrained function estimators with inverse M-kernels.
+For details, see our NeurIPS2024 paper [1].

 The code was tested on Python 3.10.8, pandas 2.0.1, tensorflow-deps 2.10.0, tensorflow-macos 2.10.0, and tensorflow-metal 0.6.0.